Alabama Court Records

 Alabama inmate records refer to documents on inmates housed in the state detention centers, county or city jails, and other correctional facilities within the state.
 Inmate records are generated from the arrest and court records of inmates in the state.
 Generally, the following information is included in inmate records:

-• Prison term of the inmate, including the date of imprisonment and when the inmate will be acquitted from prison
+- Prison term of the inmate, including the date of imprisonment and when the inmate is estimated to be released from prison

 According to Section 36–12–40 of the Alabama state statutes, inmate records are open and may be obtained by the general public.
 The Alabama Department of Corrections, the state’s repository, maintains an online database of inmate records.
 These records are also available at the sheriff’s offices in counties across the state.
 The Alabama Department of Corrections is responsible for the administration of Alabama state prisons.
 At the same time, the sheriff’s office in each county administers the jails in the county.